Regeneration in the Ribble Valley

 The project was funded by The Heritage Lottery Fund, Ribble Valley Borough Council, BIFFA, Lancashire County Council and several other public and private sector partners.

-Ribble Valley Economic Strategy & Action Plans
+Ribble Valley Economic Strategy and Action Plans

 A competitive and sustainable economy will be created for the Borough of Ribble Valley, providing opportunities for employment and continuous business development.
 By encouraging sustainable practices, we will seek to enhance and maintain vibrant local communities whilst promoting the protection of the environment for future generations.